josiahjohnston/eia_scrape/README.txt

 pip_requirements.txt is a working list of requirements.
 It needs to get moved to a setup.py file.

 Most of the code is currently in scrape.py which may later get re-organized as a package.
 Functions for downloading files in an archive-safe manner and unzipping files are in utils.py.
 These should get migrated into a package that lives in a subdirectory.

 The codes located in other_dat/* were manually extracted from the latest "Layout" Excel workbook from the EIA860 form.
 Their extraction and save should get automated, and they should live in the directory with other auto-extracted files - either downloads or a new directory for intermediate outputs.

+The average heat rates located in other_dat/* were manually extracted from the EIA website.

 GOALS